| Weapons of Our War - Part IV

 there own small contribution.

 Finally, we must remember the greatest rule of combat.
-Blind obedience
+Blind

 to the only King worthy of it.
-Joshua fought the battle of Jericho by
+Joshua fought the battle of Jericho

 marching around it seven times, just as he was told.
-And The Walls Came
+And The Walls

 Tumbling Down, Hallelujah!